devangmehta123/pycon-uk-2019/README.md

   that you use.
 By default, python is version 2.x but we want to use 3.x.
 So, always use python3 and you will be fine.*
-* dev server is started like this: cd /vagrant/pycon (note that /vagrant/ is a shared folder between your VM and your project in host OS) and then 'python3 manage.py runserver 0.0.0.0:8000'
+* dev server is started like this: cd /vagrant/pycon (note that /vagrant/ is a shared folder between your VM and your project in host OS) and then 'python3 manage.py runserver 0.0.0.0:8000'.
+More info about how this site works is here: https://docs.djangoproject.com/en/2.2/ref/contrib/admin/.
+We have to set the login/password manually here; can't do it through Vagrantfile because the command will not take a password input: python3 manage.py createsuperuser
 * setting up debugger inside pycharm will help to see what is happening and the debugger typically runs the same dev server as above.
 Pycharm professional has a very useful feature for using remote interpreter inside vagrant VM (and more recently, inside docker containers).
 We will go through remote interpreter setup and debugger